 The planks used to fabricate our log cabins are long, load bearing and precision engineered.
 So we need excellent, hard reliable timber that can be depended on, firstly in the manufacturing environment, so that it won’t splinter or chip, and more importantly, in the lifetime of the log house or log cabin, so that it won’t twist, bend, split or warp.

 The timber we use is so good that, when we build, we can afford to leave the cabin for up to a week between our first build, when we put up the exterior walls, the floor and the ceiling boards, and the second week, when we erect the interior walls and doors, the floor, all of the insulation and the roof cover.

 During the intervening week, our ceiling boards are exposed to all elements.
 But we are quite happy to leave these nineteen millimetre boards exposed to the rain, even for a very wet week.
 We can do this because we are happy with the quality of the timber.
 These ceiling boards will be fine once the roof cover is applied.
 We have never had a problem with this method of construction, in over twenty years of building log cabins in Ireland.

 How to tell the quality of the wood in a log cabin.

 Take a look at the end-cut of any wal lin the log cabin you’re viewing- the wood rings need to be very tight, as in the picture below.
 As you will know, each ring represents a year of growth.
 Tight rings mean that the tree grew slowly. ( In faster growing timber, the fibres are looser, and the wood is just not up to scratch.)

-Slow growth in a tree means strength, as the fibres in the wood are very, very compact, which gives the strength, hardness and durability required for a quality log cabin or timber home.
+Slow growth in a tree means strength, as the fibres in the wood are very, very compact, which gives the strength, hardness, structural reliability and durability required for a quality log cabin or timber home.

 If you want to see high-quality timber in a log cabin, come and visit our showhouses in Tullow, Boyle or Carrigaline.
 Contact us for details.